 Suppose you store a private client’s personal identifiable information in a database, and a cyber criminal gains access to this information.
 You have to cease business operations to control the data breach, notify your staff and clients, and try to make up lost income while your business recovers.
 Plus, when your client finds out a hacker stole their data, they sue you for damages.
 With a cyber liability policy, you don’t have to deal with the financial aftermath.

 Cyber liability insurance covers a variety of scenarios during and after a cyber attack.
 For example, during a ransomware attack, a cyber criminal might demand a $300,000 ransom to unlock your computer system.
-Your cyber liability policy would cover the ransom payment.
+Your ransomware insurance would cover the ransom payment.

 Your policy would also pay for a public relations firm to perform damage control for your company after a data leak or cover credit monitoring services for clients whose sensitive information was compromised.
 Defense costs during a cyber-related lawsuit would be covered, regardless of the outcome.
 Plus, if you lost business income because you couldn’t work during and after a data breach, your policy would reimburse you.